 Washington, DC 20515

 Congressman Frank Lucas is a fifth generation Oklahoman whose family has lived and farmed in Oklahoma for over 100 years.
 Born on January 6, 1960 in Cheyenne, Oklahoma, Lucas graduated from Oklahoma State University in 1982 with a degree in Agricultural Economics.
-He was first elected to the United States House of Representatives in a special election in 1994, and is currently serving his 11th term as a Member of Congress.
+He was first elected to the United States House of Representatives in a special election in 1994.

-Frank proudly represents Oklahoma’s Third Congressional District includes all or portions of 32 counties in northern and western Oklahoma, stretching from the Oklahoma panhandle to parts of Tulsa, and from Yukon to Altus in the southwest.
+Lucas proudly represents Oklahoma’s Third Congressional District, which includes all or portions of 32 counties in northern and western Oklahoma, stretching from the Oklahoma panhandle to parts of Tulsa, and from Yukon to Altus in the southwest.
 It takes up almost half the state’s land mass and is one of the largest agricultural regions in the nation.
-Lucas has been a crusader for the American farmer since being elected to Congress in 1994 as well as working to protect Oklahoma values.
+Lucas has been a crusader for the American farmer since being elected to Congress in 1994 and he has fought to protect Oklahoma values.

-Congressman Lucas serves as the Chairman of the House Committee on Agriculture.
-In addition, he serves on the House Committee on Financial Services and the House Committee on Science, Space and Technology.
+Congressman Lucas serves on the House Committee on Financial Services and as Ranking Member on the House Committee on Science, Space and Technology.

-Frank also serves as a member of the Republican Whip Team.
-The Republican Whip Team is led by Congressman Kevin McCarthy (CA-22).
-The representatives who are members of the team serve as leaders in their party and work with the Republican leadership team to ensure every American’s voice is heard in Congress.
+Lucas also serves as a member of the Republican Whip Team.
+Representatives who are members of this team work with the Republican leadership to ensure every American’s voice is heard in Congress.

-Prior to his service in the U.S. Congress, Lucas served for five and a half years in the Oklahoma State House of Representatives, where he tirelessly defended the rights of private property owners and focused on promoting agriculture issues.
+Prior to his service in Congress, Lucas served for five and a half years in the Oklahoma State House of Representatives, where he fought to defend the rights of private property owners and focused on promoting agriculture issues.

-Frank and his wife Lynda have three children and one grandchild.
+Frank and his wife Lynda have three children and three grandchildren.
 The Lucas family belongs to the First Baptist Church in Cheyenne.

 Retweeted by RepFrankLucas